F3DS-Package/F3DS-Package/README.md

 Status: **DEVELOPMENT**

-Many methods are specialized.
+Solver are specialized.
 We need to recompile by changing parameters and methods.
 We are currently working on improving to modify methods/parameters from external files.

 ## Feature